 This limitation is a direct byproduct of tenants’ corporate nature in commercial properties.
 Investors have to treat each one separately, and that might get time-consuming when you rent out to multiple companies.

 You’d have to handle annual CAM (Common Area Maintenance) costs adjustments and public safety regulations separately for each leasing contract.
 When you have more than one lessee in such cases, your commitment time to them rises.

 2. Necessary Professional Services

 Land investments sometimes allow you to handle property management by yourself depending on the location.
 However, commercial real estate investment options don’t support DIY methods.
 That’s because of the many technical information provided by commercial building maintenance standards.

 Depending on the land size and number of leasing contracts you handle, emergencies and other repairs might overwhelm you in no time, so outsourcing management to professional services is necessary.

 The downside is that these services could spike the overall investment cost.
 Depending on the area, property management companies charge up to 12 percent of the monthly or yearly rent.
 Other deductions may include lease administration as well.

 Also, if you’re positive that you can handle the operations by yourself, you’d have to pick up a property management license, which doesn’t come cheap.
-Overall, it’s best to consider your options to decide if it would pay off to outsource management responsibilities in the long term.
+Overall, it’s best to consider your options to decide if outsourcing management responsibilities in the long term would pay off.